jacblo/python-brainfuck-with-debugger/README.md

 Or type c to jump to the next breakpoint

+Or type q to exit stop the program

 If no breakpoints are set, it will start the debugger at the beginning of the program.

 The debugger allowes you to view all variables.
 Pointer position and position in program are highlighted.